 Another great feature of Shopify Lite is that when you get your products loaded to the Shopify Lite site, you’ll also get a Facebook Store which will appear on the Shop tab on your current Facebook Business page.
 The products you add or edit through Shopify Lite will automatically sync to your Facebook Store, and Shopify provides a checkout interface right there on Facebook.
 Some people start out selling products with a store on Facebook before thinking about putting up a website themselves.

 Another bit of Shopify goodness is the fact that when you have a Facebook store, you can also add your products to Instagram with the Shopify integration.
 Shopify was one of the few select companies Facebook chose to partner with when building and testing the Instagram shopping experience.
-They are still very much involved with each other as evidenced by the fact that Facebook provides support for the Shopify Light.
+They are still very much involved with each other as evidenced by the fact that Facebook provides support for Shopify Light.

 If you are successfully selling products with the Shopify Buy buttons on your website, along with selling on Facebook and Instagram, there’s no need to set up and pay for a full Shopify website.
 The time to do that is when you’re selling hundreds of products and need the added features and functionality, a comprehensive website platform can provide.

 The third option for adding a few products to your WordPress website is to use the Woo Commerce Plugin which is free and powers over 40% of all e-commerce sites around the world.
 We do use Woo Commerce on many of our full e-commerce sites such as Wild Alaska Salmon and Seafood, Camerons Seafood, and Elaina Designs.
-However, we don’t recommend using Woo Commerce for smaller projects where the e-commerce isn’t the focus of the site especially if the website owner isn’t technically savvy.
+However, we don’t recommend using Woo Commerce for smaller projects where e-commerce isn’t the focus of the site especially if the website owner isn’t technically savvy.

 Woo Commerce is a lot of work.
 It’s overkill for businesses that don’t need a full e-commerce solution and even then, it may not be the best solution.
 Why?
 At a minimum, using Woo Commerce requires that you upload at least three additional plugins, a Payment Gateway plugin, a Shipping Plugin and perhaps, a Sales Tax plugin.
 This is a pain in the neck.
 First, you’ll need to research multiple options in order to choose each plugin.
-Some of them will require you to purchase a yearly license which typically are between $29 and $79 dollars per year.
+Some of them will require you to purchase a yearly license which typically is between $29 and $79 dollars per year.
 These plugin fees can quickly add up when you need to add additional features to your online store.
-The good news is that PayPal, Stripe, Square and Amazon Pay are free and are typically all smaller stores will need.
+The good news is that PayPal, Stripe, Square, and Amazon Pay are free and are typically all smaller stores will need.
 Once you buy the plugins, you’ll need to install, configure and test each of them.

 Managing Woo Commerce on an ongoing basis is more work than most end users want to take care of since they would be responsible for backing up and updating the WordPress versions along with each of the plugins, at least once a month.
-Sometimes the various e-commerce plugin updates are out of sync with each other and cause conflicts which need to be handled.
+Sometimes the various e-commerce plugin updates are out of sync with each other and cause conflicts that need to be handled.
 As I said, Woo Commerce is a lot of work.
 It’s too much work when you realize that PayPal and Shopify will handle all of the tech support for the store items and checkout for you.

 So there you have it.
 This should help you make a decision.